frankshearar/Home/Packaging-License-within-the-nupkg.md

     * For existing packages, fall back to displaying license URL the way we do today
   * VS 2015 and older
     * At pack time, we will insert a license URL in the nuspec which will point to https://aka.ms/deprecateLicenseUrl (validations in place to ensure no other url can be used).
 Pack will provide an info message that this is being done to maintain compat.
 The docs will explain to the user why they ended up on that page and what can they do figure out the package license which is essentially navigating to the nuget.org package details page.
-    * Stretch goal - the client knows how to generate a URL that NuGet.org serves for the browse scenario and populate PackageLicenseUrl with that url.
+    * Stretch goal (out of scope for v1) - the client knows how to generate a URL that NuGet.org serves for the browse scenario and populate PackageLicenseUrl with that url.
     * For existing package, no change in behavior

 #### License file inside the pacakge